 How Does Hypnosis Work?

-How Does Hypnotherapy for PTSD Work?
+How Does Hypnosis for PTSD Work?

 How Can Hypnotherapy Help Someone With PTSD?

 Most people will experience a traumatic event at some point in their lives.
-The brain’s natural response to a dangerous or life-threatening situation is what is known as the “fight, flight, freeze” response.
-During a crisis, the amygdala alerts the hypothalamus to release stress hormones that in turn cause the sympathetic nervous system to react appropriately.
+The brain’s natural response to a dangerous or life-threatening situation is known as the “fight, flight, freeze” response.
+During a crisis, the amygdala alerts the hypothalamus to release stress hormones that cause the sympathetic nervous system to react appropriately.
 Once the danger has passed, the brain stops producing those stress hormones and returns to normal functioning.

-Hypnotherapeutic techniques for working with PTSD include:
+Hypnotherapeutic techniques for PTSD include:

 Example of Hypnosis for PTSD

-As these issues are addressed while under hypnosis, it is common for traumatic memories to come up.
+PTSD is not always the original presenting issue when a person initially seeks hypnotherapy treatment.
+Co-occurring disorders such as depression, panic attacks, sleep disorders, low self-esteem, and addiction are often associated with PTSD.
+As these issues are addressed in hypnosis, it is common for traumatic memories to come up.
 A skilled hypnotherapist will recognize the relationship of these memories to the problem behaviors and symptoms.
-Through a variety of techniques the therapist will then guide the person towards a healthy resolution.
+The therapist will then guide the person toward a healthy resolution.
+Some examples of hypnotherapeutic techniques include memory regression, reframing/restructuring memories, and anchoring resource states.

 Memory Regression*

-One of the most common tools available to the hypnotherapist is memory regression.
+One of the most common tools available in hypnotherapy is memory regression*.
 While under hypnosis, memories can be recalled in various degrees of intensity and detail.
-In a full memory regression, it is possible for a person to re experience the original event as if it were actually occurring.
+In a full memory regression, a person may re-experience the original event as if it were actually occurring.

 *It should be noted that memory regression should only be performed with an experienced hypnotist or hypnotherapist.